How To Create A YouTube Channel With Your Phone (Complete Beginner’s Guide!)

 • Appealing for Content IDs/copyright claims

-To enable these features, click on Verify Phone Number, select your country code, and decide whether you want to verify via an automated voice message or text message.
+To enable these features, click on the dropdown arrow then Verify Phone Number, select your country code, and decide whether you want to verify via an automated voice message or text message.

-If you’d prefer to go straight to the verification process, you can check out YouTube’s page – YouTube.com/verify – on how to verify your YouTube account.
+If you’d prefer to go straight to the verification process, you can check out YouTube’s page here on how to verify your YouTube account.

 We’re on the home stretch of this tutorial about how to start a YouTube channel on your phone, so give yourself a pat on the back!
 You’ve made it this far, and it’s finally time to upload your first video.